bueler/math302/codes.md

 ## Codes

 This page will grow over the course of the semester.
 It has some computer codes I wrote, either for visualization or as examples of numerical methods.
 They are categorized by language (Matlab/Octave or Python), and ordered chronologically.
+Note that there are online versions of Matlab ([Matlab online](https://matlab.mathworks.com/)) and Octave ([Octave Online](https://octave-online.net/)).

 ### Matlab/Octave: Visualization

 You can use [Matlab](https://www.mathworks.com/products/matlab.html) or [Octave](https://www.gnu.org/software/octave/) with these.
 (I use Octave, which is free and open source.)

-* To generate direction fields (slope fields) in Matlab, see see the [wikipedia page on slope fields](https://en.wikipedia.org/wiki/Slope_field).
+* [exdirfield.m](assets/codes/F23/exdirfield.m):  This is just one example.
+To generate direction fields (slope fields) in Matlab/Octave and other languages, see the [wikipedia page on slope fields](https://en.wikipedia.org/wiki/Slope_field#Software_for_plotting_slope_fields).

 <!--
 * [streamcyl.m](assets/codes/F23/streamcyl.m): Generate a contour figure, showing streamlines around a cylinder, for Example 5 in the slides for section 2.4.